Jutland horse: Uses

 Although originally bred for use on farms, few members of the breed are used for agricultural purposes today, and are now mostly bred for horse shows and working in urban areas.
 However, the Carlsberg brewery has used the Jutland to pull its drays since 1928.
-The brewery owned 210 Jutlands at their peak, and today still uses about 20 for transporting beer around Copenhagen.
+The brewery owned 210 Jutlands at their peak, but nowadays uses only four hourses for transporting beer around Copenhagen.
 The Carlsberg horses also compete and put on demonstrations at many shows, promoting the brewery and the breed.